 Hello!
-I am an incoming first-year CS Ph.D. student at Rice University.
-My research interests include designing human-centric learning algorithms for robotic manipulation, and I will be doing research with Prof. Vaibhav Unhelkar at the Human-Centered AI and Robotics Group.
+I am a first-year CS Ph.D. student at Rice University.
+My research interests include learning preference-aligned behaviors for robotic manipulation, and I am currently doing research with Prof. Vaibhav Unhelkar at the Human-Centered AI and Robotics Group.
 I'm always trying to explore new ways to help robots do cool things!

 Previously, I was an undergraduate at the University of Minnesota where I worked with Prof. Karthik Desingh at the Robotics: Perception and Manipulation Lab on multisensory contact-rich robotic manipulation.
 I also got the chance to do research on reinforcement learning for autonomous driving with Prof. Yevgeniy Vorobeychik at the WashU CSE REU.